Soma Saito

-Biography

 Early life

 Saito was born on April 22, 1991, in Shōwa, Yamanashi Prefecture, Japan.
 He is the eldest of three siblings, with two younger sisters.
-He started wanting to become a voice actor in high school, inspired by Akira Ishida's role as Koyemshi in Bokurano.
+He wanted to become a voice actor in high school, inspired by Akira Ishida's role as Koyemshi in Bokurano.
 Prior to that, he wanted to become a musician or a novel writer.

 Voice acting career

-Saito joined the second 81 Produce’s Audition in 2008.
+Saito joined the second 81 Produce's Audition in 2008.
 In that audition, a total of 1,035 people participated with only 33 going to the final audition to decide who would win and stay training under the talent agency.
 He won the audition for the male category and started taking voice acting classes at 81 ACTOR'S STUDIO afterwards, while still attending high school.

 In 2009, Saito won the "Judges' Special Prize" in the recitation competition at the 33rd National High School Comprehensive Cultural Festival (全国高等学校総合文化祭, Zenkoku Kōtō Gakkō Sōgō Bunkamatsuri).
 Veteran voice actor Nobuyo Ōyama was one of the judges present at that time.

 He started his career as a voice actor in 2010, voicing minor roles in a few anime and video games.
-He put less focus on his career as a voice actor during his first two years to focus himself on his studies at Waseda University.
+He put less focus on his career as a voice actor during his first two years to focus on his studies at Waseda University.
 After graduating from college in 2014, he started to take on more important roles.
 The first major role that he got through audition was Tasuku Ryuenji in the anime series Future Card Buddyfight.
 In the same year, Saito got other major roles as Tadashi Yamaguchi in the anime series Haikyu!!, Tatsumi in the anime series Akame ga Kill!, and Twelve in the anime series Terror in Resonance.

 At the 9th Seiyu Awards in 2015, Saito won the "Best Male Newcomer" award for his role as Twelve in the anime series Terror in Resonance.
 He shared the award with Ryōta Ōsaka and Natsuki Hanae.
 In March 2019, he and the other members of Hypnosis Mic received a singing award in the 13th Voice Actor Awards.